fraawlen/cassette/doc/spec.md

 FOR_END
 ```

 Creates a for-loop that iterates through each token of the given variable.
 Inside the loop, the current iteration token can be accessed with the [`%`](#var) or [`ITER`](var) substitution tokens followed by the `alt_variable_name`. `alt_variable_name` is an optional token.
 If not provided, its value would be assumed to be the same as the given variable name.
+Loops can be nested. if the given or assumed `alt_variable_name` is already taken by a parent loop, this the definition of the nested loop is deemed invalid.

-Loops can be nested.
-To close a loop, a sequence with a `FOR_END` leading token needs to be added; otherwise, the parser will assume the loop lasts until the end of the file or the parent loop.
+To close a loop, a sequence with a `FOR_END` leading token needs to be added; otherwise, the opening sequence is invalid.
+Furthermore, if it's not a nested definition, all sequences following it until the end of the current file are skipped.

 ```
 LET var a b c d